Once You’re Accepted

 - Apply for scholarships!

 Check out our Scholarships webpage for details.
-If you are planning to use financial aid during the term that you will be abroad, you have the option of meeting with the Study Abroad Financial Aid Advisor.
+If you are planning to use federal Financial Aid during the term that you will be abroad, you have the option of meeting with the Study Abroad Financial Aid Advisor.
 Visit our Financial Aid webpage for instructions to make this appointment.

 - Complete student visa application and other immigration requirements, if applicable.